How to Become a Surrogate in Minnesota

 Carry the pregnancy: Once the embryo has been successfully implanted, you will carry the pregnancy to term and deliver the baby for the intended parents.

 Finalize the legal process: After the birth, the intended parents will legally adopt the child and will become the child's legal parents.
-In Minnesota, as in neighboring Wisconsin, Missouri, Iowa and several other Midwstern states, the birth certificate will list the intended parents as the legal parents.
+In Minnesota, as in neighboring Wisconsin, Missouri, Iowa and several other Midwestern states like Ohio and Indiana, the birth certificate will list the intended parents as the legal parents.

 State-Specific Points of Note